What is a Bioinformatics Technician?

 The states with the most job growth for Bioinformatics Technician are Utah, Florida, and Arkansas.
 Watch out if you plan on working in Rhode Island, New Hampshire, or Mississippi.
 These states have the worst job growth for this type of profession.

-The salary for Bioinformatics Technicians ranges between about $31,470 and $72,860 a year.
+The typical yearly salary for Bioinformatics Technicians is somewhere between $31,470 and $72,860.

 Bioinformatics Technicians who work in Connecticut, Washington, or Massachusetts, make the highest salaries.